-Paramedics are very experienced in managing it because asthma is such a common condition.
-I want to focus on some areas where what should happen and what does happen might diverge.
+Because asthma is such a common condition, the ambulance service is very experienced in managing it.
+Still, I wanted to focus on areas where what should happen and what does happen might diverge.

-Myth – Oxygen saturations are useful in the management of asthma
+Are oxygen saturations useful in the management of asthma?

-An acute attack is characterised by bronchospasm, coupled with mucosal oedema and hypersecretion of mucus.
-This leads to aV/Q mismatch as there is hypoxic vasoconstriction and decreased blood flow to the under-ventilated lung in order to match pulmonary perfusion with alveolar ventilation.
+The pathophysiological basis of an acute exacerbation is bronchospasm, increased mucosal oedema and hypersecretion of mucus.
+This leads to hypoxic vasoconstriction and decreased blood flow to the under-ventilated lung to match pulmonary perfusion with alveolar ventilation.

 Hypoxaemia and hypocarbia only occur in the presence of life-threatening asthma.
-If you take into account the haemoglobin-oxygen dissociation roller-coaster it is easy to see how many children may teeter on the precipice of collapse before critical desaturation occurs.
-Whilst low oxygen saturations mean that a patient is unwell it should be clinically obvious at this point.
-On the flip side, normal oxygen sats do not mean the patient is fine.
-There is a concern that oxygen administration may lead to a delay in recognising clinical deterioration.
+Considering the haemoglobin-oxygen dissociation roller-coaster it is easy to see how many children may teeter on the precipice before critical desaturation occurs.
+Whilst low oxygen saturations mean that a patient is unwell it should be clinically obvious.
+On the flip-side normal oxygen sats do not mean the patient is fine.
+Concerns have been raised that oxygen administration may lead to potential delay in recognising clinical deterioration.
 Low oxygen saturations may also represent a degree of mucus plugging that may be helped with repositioning.

-Hyperoxia can lead to absorption atelectasis as well as intra-pulmonary shunting with a subsequent reduction in cardiac output.
-As the 78% nitrogen in the alveoli gets washed out with increasing amounts of supplemental oxygen, tt is resorbed.
-This leads to a reduction in alveolar volume and collapse.
+Hyperoxia can lead to absorption atelectasis and intra-pulmonary shunting with subsequent reduction in cardiac output.
+Once the 78% nitrogen in the patients’ alveoli gets replaced with increasing amounts of supplemental oxygen, this is resorbed, leading to the subsequent reduction in alveolar volume and collapse.

 Old British Thoracic Society guidelines suggested using up to 50 puffs of salbutamol via spacer but this is probably a bit excessive.
-The current recommendation is that 400mcg of salbutamol via spacer is probably equivalent to 2.5mg via nebulizer.
+The current recommendation is that 40mcg of salbutamol via a spacer is probably equivalent to 2.5mg via nebulizer.

 Whilst spacers are cheap, those of you with the MacGyver instinct may want to make your own.

-These jerry rigged spacers have certainly been shown to be as effective as conventional devices in resource poor settings.
+These jerry-rigged spacers are as effective as conventional devices in resource-poor settings.

-Inhaled B2 agonists relieve bronchospasm and improve oxygenation.
-The minor side effects that we have all seen include tremor, anxiety, headache, dry mouth and palpitations.
-If given, without oxygen, they have also been shown to cause or worsen hypoxaemia.
-Pulmonary vasodilation leads to a worsening ventilation-perfusion mismatch.
+Inhaled B2 agonists are given to relieve bronchospasm and improve oxygenation.
+Minor side effects that we have all seen include tremors, anxiety, headache, dry mouth and palpitations.
+They have been shown to cause or worsen hypoxaemia if given without oxygen.
+The mechanism behind this is pulmonary vasodilation leading to a worsening ventilation-perfusion mismatch.

 So how does one recognise potential salbutamol toxicity in the pre-hospital setting?
-Consider it in all children who are wheezy, restless, tachycardic and have had large doses of beta-agonist.
+It should be considered in all children who are wheezy, restless, and tachycardic with increasing doses of beta-agonist.

-Normal doses of inhaled salbutamol have been shown to cause hypokalaemia but the clinical significance of this is unknown.
-Hypokalemia, coupled with worsening respiratory and metabolic acidosis can have catastrophic cardiac effects.
+Even normal doses of inhaled salbutamol have been shown to cause hypokalemia, but the clinical significance of this is unknown.
+Theoretically, hypokalemia and worsening respiratory and metabolic acidosis may have catastrophic cardiac effects.

-One of the most most obvious reasons for using adrenaline in the setting of apparent severe or life threatening asthma is that the diagnosis may be in doubt.
+One of the most obvious reasons for using adrenaline in the setting of apparent severe or life-threatening asthma is that the diagnosis may be in doubt.
 Asthma and atopy often co-exist.
-Patients with known food allergies and asthma are much more likely to die due to anaphylaxis than those without asthma.
+Patients with known food allergies and asthma are much more likely to die from anaphylaxis than those without asthma.
 A child with severe anaphylaxis may initially have no more signs than a wheeze and worsening air hunger that is mistakenly treated as asthma.
 The diagnosis of anaphylaxis should be considered in all who fail to respond to initial therapy.

-Nebulized adrenaline may be helpful in acute asthma via direct beta adrenoceptor mediated bronchodilatation.
-It is possible that there are also some alpha effects via reduction in localized oedema and reduction in microvascular leakage.
+Nebulized adrenaline may be helpful in acute asthma via direct beta adrenoceptor-mediated bronchodilatation.
+There may also be some alpha effects via a reduction in localized oedema and a reduction in microvascular leakage.
 Small studies have shown no difference between nebulized adrenaline and nebulized salbutamol in terms of increased peak expiratory flow.
-The may also be less of a drop off in PaO2 due to the V/Q mismatch seen with salbutamol use due to alpha action.
+There may also be less of a drop-off in PaO2 due to the V/Q mismatch seen with salbutamol use due to alpha action.
 In younger children, bronchospasm may be less of an issue than mucosal oedema.

-Remember all inhaled therapies are ineffective if they don’t go anywhere.
-If the child is so tight that they can barely inhale then salbutamol or nebulized adrenaline are likely to be of benefit and so alternative route should be sought.
+Remember, all inhaled therapies are ineffective if they don’t go anywhere.
+If the child is so tight that they can barely inhale, salbutamol or nebulized adrenaline are likely to benefit, so alternative routes should be sought.
 IM adrenaline can be given quickly to the critically ill asthmatic whilst IV access is obtained.
-At the time of writing a clinical trial into the potential benefit of IM adrenaline as an adjunct to inhaled B2 agonists is recruiting in the US
+At the time of writing, a clinical trial into the potential benefit of IM adrenaline as an adjunct to inhaled B2 agonists is recruiting in the US.

-Around 17% of infants experience wheeze with the first three years of life.
+Around 17% of infants experience wheezing within the first three years of life.
 Not all of these end up with a diagnosis of asthma.
-By the age of 4-5 the incidence of wheeze is around 21.7% which is almost double the incidence of asthma (11.5%) in this population.
-By the school years, the incidence of wheeze and asthma are near identical.
+By the age of 4-5, the incidence of wheeze is around 21.7%, almost double the incidence of asthma (11.5%) in this population.
+By the school years, the incidence of wheeze and asthma are nearly identical.

 Wheeze is characterized by “a continuous whistling sound during breathing that suggests narrowing or obstruction in some part of the respiratory airways.”
-With that definition in mind, there are a number of clinical entities that may cause a wheeze.
+With that definition in mind, some clinical entities may cause a wheeze.
 There is a grey area between those children with obvious asthma and obvious bronchiolitis.
-Whilst bronchodilators would be appropriate in asthma a large Cochrane review found them to be ineffective in bronchiolitis.
+Whilst bronchodilators would be appropriate in asthma a large Cochrane review found them ineffective in bronchiolitis.
 Most clinicians would give a one-off trial of salbutamol as long as it did not interfere with other management.
 There is also no evidence of benefit for the use of systemic corticosteroids in pre-school wheeze.
 Other potential diagnoses to consider include inhaled foreign bodies, pneumonia or pneumonitis, tracheomalacia or complications of congenital conditions.

-So the presence of wheeze does not guarantee that the child has asthma.
-It is also worthwhile mentioning that the absence of a wheeze does not rule it out either.
-If there is severe bronchospasm and mucosal oedema not enough air entry will occur to cause a wheeze
+So the presence of wheezing does not guarantee that the child has asthma.
+It is also worth mentioning that the absence of a wheeze does not rule it out.
+If there is severe bronchospasm and mucosal oedema not enough air entry will occur to cause a wheeze.